Wadha Alshammari, G-’26, stood on the Commencement stage and smiled at the crowd. As her eyes passed over her fellow graduates, she pointed at them.

 Finding purpose

 When Alshammari graduated from high school, attending Gallaudet wasn’t an option.
-At the time in Saudi Arabia, women were not allowed to live outside of the country without being accompanied by a man.
+At the time in Saudi Arabia, women were not allowed to live outside of the country without being accompanied by a male relative.
 Instead, she attended the University of Hail in her hometown and graduated with a bachelor’s degree in Special Education.

 “The system fails deaf children,” Alshammari says.
 “I want to foster the same curiosity in them that my family gave me.”